Griffing Park, Port Arthur, Texas

-Griffing Park is an area of Port Arthur, Texas, United States that used to be a separate city in Jefferson County.
+Griffing Park is an area of Port Arthur, Texas, United States, formerly a separate city in Jefferson County.
+It incorporated on November 13, 1929, the same year Port Arthur began its attempts to annex it.

-In 1929 Port Arthur began its attempts to annex Griffing Park, which incorporated on November 13 of that year.
-In 1983 Port Arthur annexed Griffing Park.
 The proposed annexations were blocked by injunctions; the first was removed on November 26, 1929, and the second began in May 1930.
-Handbook of Texas describes the town's attitude during the 1983 merging process with Port Arthur as "kicking and screaming."
+In 1983 Port Arthur annexed it and the town's attitude during the 1983 merging process with Port Arthur has been described as "kicking and screaming."

 Education

 Griffing Park is within the Port Arthur Independent School District.